The Bankrate promise

 - Do your research: See what comparable deals other dealerships are offering to help you determine how much you should pay.
 Take your research to the dealer, and if they are willing to negotiate, you may be able to get a much better deal.

-- Be prepared to walk away: If the dealer isn’t being fair, you don’t have to settle.
+- Be prepared to walk away: You don’t have to settle if the dealer isn’t being fair.
 Take your business elsewhere or wait to see how the market changes.

 - Try to pay as close to the dealer invoice price as possible: The dealer invoice price is the amount the dealer paid the manufacturer for a vehicle.
 While the dealer invoice price is sometimes higher than the MSRP, it’s a good starting point for negotiations.